 Artichoke blossom.
 Swabia, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-On a recent trip to southern Germany, I saw pumpkins and artichoke blossoms for sale at a stall right next to a field.
-While a fresh artichoke is about €1 or less when they are in season, the beautiful blossoms went for €4 a piece – after all, they please the eye longer than it takes to eat an artichoke.
+On a trip to southern Germany, I stumbled upon a stall right next to a field where pumpkins and artichoke blossoms were for sale.
+While a fresh artichoke goes for about €1 or less when they are in season, the beautiful blossoms went for €4 a piece – after all, they please the eye longer than it takes to eat an artichoke.
 To this day, artichokes and aïoli, a dip that goes with them, retain an aura of luxury for me.
-A plant that looks so extravagant, yet, one can only eat a small part of it, the rest is decorative only.
+A plant that looks so extravagant, yet, one can only eat a small part of it, the rest being decorative only.

 In the days after I took this photograph, I heard two people making statements about luxury: